EMPOWERED BY JESUS: A RESEARCH PROPOSAL FOR AN EXPLORATION OF JESUS’ EMPOWERMENT APPROACH IN JOHN 21: 1-25

 The first is the progression of the directive verbs, such as going, coming, and following.
 This progression is outlined in Table 2.

-When compared with the repetitive texture and pattern of characters involved in this text, the action words of going, go, and went in verse 3 occurred when the disciples were interacting without Jesus.
-Such words imply independent action, or action without the influence of others.
+When compared with the repetitive texture and pattern of characters involved in this text, the action words of going, go and went in verse 3 occurred when the disciples were interacting without Jesus.
+Such words imply independent action or action without the influence of others.
 Once the disciples recognize Jesus in verse 7, the action words attest to the relationship between Jesus and the disciples.
 Peter jumps into the water, a directive action toward Jesus, and the other disciples follow in verse 8.
 The words follow (v.
 19), following (v.
 20), and follow (v.
 22) still imply directive action, but they speak to more than the physical act of following.
 These words refer to the eternal relationship between Jesus and the disciples.
 It is clear that the progressive texture and pattern reveals the nature and development of the disciples’ relationship with Jesus.

 The second progression is that of the names of Jesus and Peter throughout their interactions.
 This progression is outlined in Table 3.

 In addressing the progressive texture and pattern of the names of Jesus and Peter, several aspects of their relationship become apparent.
-Whenever the disciples refer to or address Jesus, they use the name Lord.
+Whenever the disciples refer to or address Jesus, they use the name, Lord.
 In verse 12, which states that the disciples “knew it was the Lord,” the disciples call Jesus Lord even in their mental references to him.
 Such references indicate that the disciples had great respect for Jesus.
 It also indicates that they viewed him as their personal Savior, not just the man named Jesus.
 However, in John’s narration of the events, he refers to Jesus as the main character.
-Verse 19 is the only occurrence of the name God, as Jesus is referring to the fact that Peter would glorify God through his death.
+Verse 19 is the only occurrence of the name of God, as Jesus is referring to the fact that Peter would glorify God through his death.

 Peter’s name also has a progressive texture and pattern in John 21.
 With one exception in verse 7, Peter is more formally referred to as Simon Peter throughout the fishing event in verses 1-14.
 According to John, Jesus gave this name to Peter in John 1:42, which says that “Jesus looked at him and said, ‘You are Simon son of John.
 You will be called Cephas’ (which, when translated, is Peter).”
 Jesus returns to calling Peter his former name, Simon son of John, in verses 15-17.
 Jesus does this three times, symbolic of the fact that Peter denied Jesus three times before Jesus died on the cross.
 After the third reference is completed, Peter is referred to by the name given him when Jesus called him to be a disciple, Peter.